Blog

 Translate RegistrationMagic

-Step5: Further, on the next page you will get a list of languages in which you can translate RegistrationMagic.
+Step 5: On the next page, you will get a list of languages in which you can translate RegistrationMagic.

 Translate WordPress Plugins